-The perfect potting soil mix for your houseplants!
+The best potting soil mix for your houseplants!

 Do you already consciously think about the substrate your plant stands on?
 If so, a big compliment to you being a thoughtful PLNTSparent!
 This is something that’s often forgotten.
 If it is something you are reading for the first time, this blog will be of interest to you.
 Most people change as little as possible about the conditions of their new green friend.
 We understand that, because it is already a big thing for a plant to get used to the conditions in your home, that should take a week or two.